Alloy

 rules_filestring (path)Required when enabled: true.
 Path to the redaction.yaml rules file.

-on_rule_errorenumfailWhat to do when a rule blows up at runtime. fail — file moves to the quarantine dir and is not uploaded (safe default). pass_original — fail-open: the unredacted file is uploaded.
-Use only with explicit operator opt-in.
+on_rule_errorenumskip_recordWhat to do when a transform rule blows up on a single record. skip_record — drop the bad record and keep filtering (default). skip_file — abort the file; the original stays put and is reported as FilterFailed. pass_original — fail-open: the unredacted file is uploaded.
+Use pass_original only with explicit operator opt-in.

-audit.enabledbooltrueWhether to write a JSONL sidecar ({state_dir}/redaction-audit.jsonl by default) — one line per redacted file.
+audit.jsonl_pathstring (path)Set to write a JSONL sidecar — one line per redacted file.
+Unset disables the JSONL sidecar.
+Independent of embed_in_mcap.

 Upload directly to your own cloud (OpenDAL)